WZHR: WZRH and WPAS

-The station was sold in early 1968 to the Art Advertising Company, owned by Robert, Joseph and Adam Artabasy; under Art, the station was approved to increase its power from 250 to 1,000 watts later that year.
+The station was sold again in early 1968 to the Art Advertising Company, owned by Robert, Joseph and Adam Artabasy.
+Under Art Advertising, the station was approved to increase its power from 250 to 1,000 watts later that year.
 Two years after taking ownership, disaster struck.
-In the early morning hours of January 22, 1970, a fire tore through the station, destroying the newly installed transmitter, tape cartridges and office furniture; company paperwork was saved from the blaze.
+In the early morning hours of January 22, 1970, a fire tore through the station, destroying the newly installed transmitter, tape cartridges and office furniture.
+Luckily, company paperwork was saved from the blaze.
 The fire started a spat with the local fire department, which billed the company for $246 in expenses incurred in fighting the blaze.
-Art would later file a suit against the Associated Press alleging that the fire was started by a defect in the station's Associated Press teletype machine; the station lost and was ordered to pay $3,500 to the news agency after breaching its contract.
+Art Advertising later filed a suit against the Associated Press, alleging that the fire was started by a defect in the station's AP teletype machine.
+The station lost the suit and was ordered to pay $3,500 to the news agency after breaching its contract.

 A second event at the station that same year would spark additional legal disputes.
 In May 1970, three tape cartridge machines were stolen from WPAS.
-Artabasy notified the Federal Communications Commission that similar equipment had just been installed at WDCF, 7 mi away; the equipment was located three years later at WDCF, resulting in the arrest of its owner, Ray Webb, who published the Pasco East newspaper and called the arrest political retribution for editorials made in the newspaper.
+Artabasy notified the Federal Communications Commission that similar equipment had just been installed at WDCF, 7 mi away.
+The equipment was located three years later at WDCF, resulting in the arrest of its owner, Ray Webb, who also published the Pasco East newspaper.
+He called the arrest political retribution for editorials made in the newspaper.
 A former WDCF disc jockey, Tony Dexter, confessed to burglarizing WPAS.
 Charges against Webb were ultimately dismissed in 1975.

 While the station grappled with the teletype fire lawsuit and the stolen equipment, Art Advertising was in financial trouble.
 In February 1972, former owner Lasobik won a judgment against Art for nonpayment, leading to the scheduling of a foreclosure sale for the station's license and assets.
 The sale was called off after Lasobik and Art reached a $29,000 settlement agreement.

-The FCC approved a sale of the station to Charles F. Wister in 1974; the sale was originally reported as not consummated before going through that August.
+The FCC approved a sale of the station to Charles F. Wister in 1974.
+The sale was originally reported as not consummated before going through that August.

 WPAS was sold to Mayo Communications of Plattsburgh, New York, in 1979.
 The new ownership, however, quickly turned sour.
-Wister filed a foreclosure lawsuit just six months after Mayo took over, alleging that the station was being so thoroughly mismanaged that he felt he would not get the money he was owed; it was behind on payroll taxes and payments to Wister.
-Mayo filed for bankruptcy protection, and David Ayres, former operations manager, was appointed as the station's receiver; Wister then went to work, at no cost, as a salesman to keep WPAS running.
+Wister filed a foreclosure lawsuit just six months after Mayo took over, alleging that the station was being so thoroughly mismanaged that he felt he would not get the money he was owed.
+It was behind on payroll taxes and payments to Wister.
+Mayo filed for bankruptcy protection, and David Ayres, former operations manager, was appointed as the station's receiver.
+Wister then went to work, at no cost, as a salesman to keep WPAS running.
 Wister emerged the owner again and held onto the station for another decade, moving it from its original location on U.S. Highway 301 to a shopping center in 1987.
-Wister was able to sell the station, this time for good, when Big Z Broadcasting, owned by the Zeplowitz family, purchased WPAS for $335,000 in 1989.
+Wister was able to sell the station, this time for good.
+Big Z Broadcasting, owned by the Zeplowitz family, purchased WPAS for $335,000 in 1989.